SimplyAustinYT/PEEPS1-Main-Branch/README.md

 Upload of original files and master theme to be used in Emulation Station.
 Currently only tested on ODROID XU4.

+peeps1 (folder)= Actual theme files
 FINISHED       = Master of raw png files.
-THEME GAME ART = Master of raw art files peeps1         = Master of raw theme
+THEME GAME ART = Master of raw art files
+peeps1.7z      = Master of raw theme (compressed)

 #SUMMARY: